jpwinz91/henrymeds-api/README.md

 1. In a terminal, navigate to the root direction of the repo and run `npm install` to install package dependencies
 1. The service can be started with `npm run start` which will kick of the start script
 1. The default domain URL/port will be `http://localhost:5001/` (5001 is the default port that can be changed to your favorite port in `/src/config.json`)
-1. The `HenryAPI.postman_collection.json` can be imported into [Postman](https://www.postman.com/) and has sample requests ready to go for each endpoint
+1. The `HenryAPI.postman_collection.json` can be imported into [Postman](https://www.postman.com/) and has sample requests ready to go for each endpoint.
+See `Postman Happy Path Testing Instructions` below for more detail

 ## Improvements
 There were things I omitted to stay within the time constraints.
 Several improvements that would need to be made before I would call this production ready: